Serving at the Centre for Refugee Women & Children

 Ready to apply?
 Click on the link below to fill out the application form.

 Still have questions?
 Please, don’t hesitate to contact us.
-We will be glad to answer you, as you consider this opportunity to serve as a volunteer at the refugee camp on Lesvos.
+We will be glad to answer you, as you consider this opportunity to serve as a volunteer in Lesvos.